-Best Colleges & Universities in Iowa
+Best Colleges & Universities in Iowa 2023

 Because of the concentration of agriculture in the midwestern U.S., Iowa’s colleges and universities offer some of the most innovative agricultural degree programs.
 You can find any avenue of study there, however.
 Central College, for example, is leading in programs about environmental sustainability.
 Luther College is a leader in music education.
 Emmaus Bible College offers Christian students an education that includes religious studies.

-Financially, Iowa is stepping up efforts to help students who would like to attend school from out of state by participating in the Midwest Student Exchange Program, which allows students from participating states to pay nor more than 150% of the in-state tuition at another participating state’s colleges or universities.
+Financially, Iowa is stepping up efforts to help students who would like to attend school from out of state by participating in the Midwest Student Exchange Program, which allows students from participating states to pay no more than 150% of the in-state tuition at another participating state’s colleges or universities.
 See if you could participate in this program by visiting https://www.mhec.org/programs/midwest-student-exchange-program.

 EDsmart assesses colleges in Iowa based on data that covers four main areas: